 Check the position of the cutting tips.
-As originally supplied, the cutting tip positions will be from top to bottom: $1 \times, 2 \times$, and $10 \times$.
+As originally supplied, the cutting tip positions will be from top to bottom: $1\times$ , $2\times$ , and $10\times$ .
 The numerals 1, 2 and 10 are incised in the body alongside each tip respectively.
-The chosen tip should be in working position, protruding above the other tips so the body of the gauge is parallel to the work surface and the cutting tip perpendicular to the work surface.
-In general, this is the correct configuration for making an initial measurement on a film.
-The other tips will be bottomed in the tip-slot.
+The chosen tip should be in working position, extended above the other tips so the body of the gauge is parallel to the work surface and the cutting tip perpendicular to the work surface.

+This is, in general, the correct configuration for an

+initial measurement.
+The other tips will be secured, bottomed in the tip-slot.

 Make a small mark with the marking pen at the desired location on a painted surface.
-Grasp the instrument with the cutting tip down as shown at left.
+Grasp the instrument with the cutting tip.
 Place the cutting tip and guide studs in firm contact with the surface with the tip slightly above the mark and aligned to scribe across the mark.
 Align your forearm with the intended cutting direction to ensure a straight cut.
 Draw the cutting tip straight across the mark, applying only sufficient pressure at the tip to cleanly penetrate through the film to the substrate.

-The cutting tip trails midway between the two guide studs, and continuous 3-point surface contact should be maintained to ensure precise vertical alignment of the groove.
+The cutting tip trails midway between the two guide studs and a continuous 3-point surface contact should be maintained to ensure precise vertical alignment of the groove.
 Avoid excessive pressure on the guide studs.
 Tip should be mounted with the "relief cut" (see photo above) facing the guide studs, so the 'curl' of incised coating is directed up and away from the cut.